smartcontractkit/documentation/docs/Node Operators/node-versions.md

 Before you upgrade your nodes to v1.0.0 or v1.0.1, be aware of the following requirements:

-- If you are upgrading from a previous version, you **MUST** first upgrade the node to [v0.10.15](https://github.com/smartcontractkit/chainlink/releases/tag/v0.10.15).
+- If you are upgrading from a previous version, you **MUST** first upgrade the node to at least [v0.10.15](https://github.com/smartcontractkit/chainlink/releases/tag/v0.10.15).
 - Always take a Database snapshot before you upgrade your Chainlink nodes.
 You must be able to roll the node back to a previous version in the event of an upgrade failure.